-A community hub is proposed at the heart of the Eco-Village - nestled between homes, overlooking the solar program and at the foot of the valley neighbour'wood'.
+A community hub is proposed at the end of the climb into the heart of the Eco-Village - nestled between homes, overlooking the solar program and at the foot of the valley.
 This place would serve as a community gathering space, offer education and interpretation tied to the solar program, cross-cultural learning opportunities, as well as public washrooms, bicycle repair and pop-up recycling stations.
 Green space presents additional opportunity to encourage on-site food production.